IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 How to Help Translate the Dataverse Software Into Your Language
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Please join the `dataverse-internationalization-wg`_ mailing list and contribute to https://github.com/GlobalDataverseCommunityConsortium/dataverse-language-packs to help translate the Dataverse software into various languages!
+Please join the `dataverse-internationalization-wg`_ mailing list and contribute to https://github.com/GlobalDataverseCommunityConsortium/dataverse-language-packs to help translate the Dataverse Software into various languages!

 Some external tools are also ready to be translated, especially if they are using the ``{localeCode}`` reserved word in their tool manifest.
 For details, see the :doc:`/api/external-tools` section of the API Guide.